goldibabu14/goldibabu14/README.md

 Goldi Babu  | BTech CSE -  Cybersecurity Enthusiast

 Hey there!
-I'm Goldi, a first-year BTech CSE student specializing in cybersecurity.
+I'm Goldi, a second-year BTech CSE student specializing in cybersecurity.
 I'm stoked to learn everything I can about this amazing field .

 This GitHub profile is my space to learn, code, and contribute to the awesome cybersecurity community .